hippiehunter/dblbook/src/chapter_3/anti_patterns.md

 # Anti-Patterns
+TODO: break this out into its own chapter.
+Include additional patterns and provide more concrete examples to identify, understand the costs and remediate them.

 ### Big Ball Of Mud
 The "big ball of mud" is a term used in software engineering to describe a system that lacks a discernible architecture.
 It is often considered an anti-pattern, representing a codebase that has grown haphazardly and chaotically over time, resulting in a monolithic structure where everything is entwined into a single, tightly-coupled entity.
 This often occurs when rapid growth and immediate functionality are prioritized over sustainable design and future scalability.